gdiet/backup/README.md

 ### General

 DedupFS needs a Java 11 runtime.
-The app comes bundled with a suitable Java runtime for Windows x64 and Linux x64.
+The application comes bundled with a suitable Java runtime for Windows x64 and Linux x64.

 DedupFS needs disk space for its repository.
 If you back up lots of data, it will need lots of space.
 Keep an eye on available disk space when using.